August Recess Provides Opportunity for DCs to Meet, Talk to Representatives About H.R. 2654

-Members of the U.S. House of Representatives and Senate are slated to head home to their districts and states on July 31.
-The start of the traditional summer recess comes after--what both parties will tell you--was a tumultuous session dominated by the Covid-19 pandemic.
-Nonetheless, in August, members will hold town hall forums, listening sessions and other public events, mostly in a virtual setting, geared toward gauging constituent views and interests.
+Members of the U.S. House of Representatives and Senate are slated to head home to their districts and states starting July 30.
+The start of the traditional summer recess comes after, what both parties will tell you, was a tumultuous session—one still dominated by the COVID-19 pandemic.
+Nonetheless, in August, members will hold town hall forums, listening sessions and other public events (some in a virtual setting, others live), geared toward gauging constituent views and interests.

 If you’ve never attended a town hall meeting before—or even if you’re a seasoned pro—it might feel a bit intimidating.
 Here are several tips to help you navigate the political town halls:

-- With the introduction last year of H.R.
-3654, the Chiropractic Medicare Coverage Modernization Act, please focus on attending a virtual town hall meeting with your member of the House of Representatives.
+- With the introduction of H.R.
+2654, the Chiropractic Medicare Coverage Modernization Act earlier this year, please focus on attending an in-person or virtual town hall meeting with your member of the House of Representatives.
 Please use our prepared talking points and ask your representative to cosponsor H.R.
-3654.
+2654.
 Simply put, the more cosponsors we have, the better the likelihood of our success.

-- Sign on to the virtual meeting early.
-Town hall meetings using Zoom or some other virtual platform, are often very crowded, and you do not want to disturb the meeting after it has started.
+- Get to or sign-on to the virtual meeting early.
+In-person town hall meetings using Zoom or some other virtual platform, are often very crowded, and you do not want to disturb the meeting after it has started.
 Also, you may have a better opportunity to ask your question and speak with your member of Congress after the event if you arrive to the virtual meeting early.

 - Be polite and professional even if your representative or other town hall attendees disagree with your position.
-Stick to the facts, even if others don’t.
+Stick to the facts, even if others do not.

 - Above all, be visible.
 Let your legislators know that doctors of chiropractic and the services they provide are an important part of the healthcare delivery system in your community.

 Find Out Where Your Representatives and Senators Will Be